ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 tcex.d (optional)
 ~~~~~~~~~~~~~~~~~

-This directory is created when creating testing profile using the ``tcprofile`` command.
-This directory hold both the staging data and profiles JSON files.
+This directory is generated when creating a testing profile using the ``tcprofile`` command.
+This directory holds both the staging data and JSON profile files.

 tcex.d/data (optional)
 ~~~~~~~~~~~~~~~~~~~~~~